SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 significantly from those browsers.

 When we say "JavaScript" we actually mean "JavaScript and the DOM".
-Although the DOM is defined by the W3C each browser out there has its own quirks and differences in their implementation of the DOM and in how JavaScript interacts with it.
+Although the DOM is defined by the W3C each browser has its own quirks and differences in their implementation of the DOM and in how JavaScript interacts with it.
 HtmlUnit has an impressively complete implementation of the DOM and has good support for using JavaScript, but it is no different from any other
 browser: it has its own quirks and differences from both the W3C standard and the DOM implementations of the major browsers, despite its ability to mimic other browsers.